Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: in Action

 \section{\perceval in Action}

-In this section we look at some examples of the \perceval software being used to reproduce several photonic experiments that implement important quantum algorithms and then to demonstrate a photonic quantum machine learning algorithm on a simulated photonic quantum processor.
+In this section we provide examples of the \perceval software in use.
+We reproduce several photonic experiments that implement important quantum algorithms and then demonstrate a photonic quantum machine learning algorithm on a simulated photonic quantum processor.